Whether you’re a global corporation or a start-up, every business needs their IT security policy documented and updated.

 Whether you opt to have employees perform scheduled updates on their own or enlist the help of a reliable managed IT services provider, this is a necessary step for minimizing threats and improving workplace efficiency.

-The unexpected can happen - so it's important to prepare for whatever could come your way.
+The unexpected can happen - 2020 was a perfect example.
+It's important to prepare for whatever could come your way.

 Usually, disaster recovery is part of a larger business continuity plan.
 Your policy should explain the actions, tools and procedures expected during an unforeseen workplace disaster.